lucaslu/lucas-lu-bikeshare-api/README.md

 **_bikkr is a platform that allows you to share your personal bike with others.
 Think of it like a airbnb for bikes!_**

-bikkr is my capstone project for Brainstation's 12-week full-stack web development bootcammp.
+bikkr is my capstone project for Brainstation's 12-week full-stack web development bootcamp.
 As part of the program, we were tasked with creating a full-stack website from scratch within a two-week period.
 If you'd like to check it out, you can access it by [clicking here](https://lucas-lu-bikeshare.netlify.app/)

 ## Tech Stack